LonghaoQian/AnimationModels/examples/background/camera_settings.md

 # Camera Settings
-This package provides the following 3 types of view:
+This package provides the 3 types of camera modes:
 ## The Side View Mode

 The side view mode is the default view.
 Use [UpdateCameraModelSideView.m](../../src/camera/UpdateCameraModelSideView.m) to specify the camera.